U.S. flag An official website of the United States government

 • Environmental Documents—These documents include Environmental Assessments and Findings of No Significant Impact.
 You can search the documents by the established or chemical name of the drug’s active ingredient.
 For more information about these environmental documents, see Environmental Impact Considerations

 • FOI Summaries—The Freedom of Information (FOI) Summary provides the public with a summary of the key information that FDA used to determine that the NADA, ANADA, or CNADA met the requirements for approval or conditional approval.
-Most recent FOI Summaries begin with an Executive Summary that provides a brief overview of the scientific basis for the approval or conditional approval followed by a more detailed description.
+Most recent FOI Summaries include an Executive Summary that provides a brief overview of the scientific basis for the approval or conditional approval followed by a more detailed description.
 For more information about these summaries, see Freedom of Information (FOI) Summaries for Approved and Conditionally Approved Animal Drugs

 • NSAID Labels—This is a partial collection of the labels for currently approved nonsteroidal anti-inflammatory drugs (NSAIDs) for animals.
 You can search the labels by the active ingredient of the approved NSAID.
 For more information about these drugs, see Veterinary NSAIDs